naev/naev/docs/manual/sec/intro.md

 * `ai/`: contains the different AI profiles and their associated libraries.
 * `asteroids/`: contains the different asteroid types and groups in different directories.
-* `commodities/`: contains all the different commodity files..
+* `commodities/`: contains all the different commodity files.
+* `difficulty/`: contains the different difficulty settings.
 * `effects/`: contains information about effects that can affect ships.
 * `events/`: contains all the events.
 * `factions/`: contains all the factions and their related Lua functionality.